stackforge/libra/doc/api/api.rst

 This operation does not return a response body.

-Note, The load balancer ID, status, port and protocol are immutable attributes and cannot be modified by the caller.
+Note: The load balancer ID, status, port and protocol are immutable attributes and cannot be modified by the caller.
 Supplying an unsupported attribute will result in a 400 (badRequest) fault.